Youpeng-Zhang/NAP/README.md

 2. Install the required packages for python from the command line pip3 install sklearn

-3.Prepare your input file in the format of example_input.fasta at the folder "NAP"
+3. Prepare your input file in the format of example_input.fasta at the folder "NAP"

 ############################################################
 #########################Prediction#########################